helder-jaspion/go-springfield-bank/README.md

 ### Architecture and data flow

-Here's a simple sequence diagram that shows the roles of Controllers, Use Cases and Repositories and how they interact with each other:
+Here's a simple sequence diagram that shows the roles of Controllers, Use Cases and Repositories, and how they interact with each other:

 ![Basic sequence diagram](docs/diagrams/basic_sequence.png)